csulb-datascience/Explainable-Gait-Recognition-with-Prototyping-Encoder-Decoder/README.md

 - ![equation three](https://latex.codecogs.com/gif.latex?%5Cinline%20%5Cdpi%7B100%7D%20%5Csmall%20TNR%3D%20%5Cfrac%7BTN%7D%7BTN%20&plus;%20FP%7D)

 Where,
-- TP stands for True Positive and it is a unit step in the known test set that is classified correctly.
+- TP stands for True Positive and it is the total unit steps in the known test set that were classified correctly.
-- FN stands for False Negative and it is a unit step in the known test set that is classified incorrectly.
+- FN stands for False Negative and it is the total unit steps in the known test set that were classified incorrectly.
-- TN stands for True Negative and it is a unit step in the unknown test set that is classified correctly as an unknown participant.
+- TN stands for True Negative and it is the total unit steps in the unknown test set that were classified correctly as an unknown participant.
-- FP satnds for False Negative and it is a unit step in the unknown test set that is classified incorrectly as a known participant.
+- FP satnds for False Negative and it is the total unit steps in the unknown test set that were classified incorrectly as a known participant.

-# Pre-trained Model
-You can download pretrained model here: ...

 # Results
 Performance as function of lambda: